artsy/artsy.github.io/_posts/2018-11-27-switch-from-capybara-webkit-to-chrome.markdown

 Naively switching to Headless Chrome caused about 60 spec failures on my local machine.
 We simply went through them one by one and fixed them.
 A big part of failures was due to [capybara-webkit's non-standard driver methods][capybara-webkit-non-standard-driver-methods], such as setting cookies, inspecting console logs, etc., and we just had to migrate to Selenium WebDriver's equivalents.

 However, we still observed flickering specs on CI, while the exact failures seemed to be different than previously observed with Capybara Webkit.
-We will have to investigate farther for possible causes.
+We will have to investigate further for possible causes.
 Regarding speed, we didn't see significant improvement after switching to Headless Chrome, as mentioned in GitLab's and others' blog post, too.

 ## Next Steps